Stuart-Burton/DeciMate/README.md

 This python script for raspberry pi makes use of the python module at https://github.com/quentinmit/decimctl It provides a very basic HTTP server which makes use of HTTP GET requests to control Decimator Design products.

-Installation is a matter of installing the DeciServe.py script and the decimctl module folder to the same folder Run DeciServ.py as sudo to provide access to USB
+Installation is a matter of installing the DeciServe.py script and the decimctl module folder to the same folder.
+Run DeciServ.py as sudo to provide access to USB

 Commands are issued in the following ways: